cccbr/runningatower/content/docs/formalities/_index.md

 ## Insurance

-In the ***[C of E](../glossary/#c-of-e)***, ringers are normally included as voluntary workers in the church policy, as long as they have permission to ring.
+In the ***[C of E](../glossary/#c-of-e)***, ringers are normally included as voluntary workers on the church policy, as long as they have permission to ring.
 If there is any doubt then check what the cover is.

 Further details can be found in the [insurance document (CCCBR)](https://cccbr.org.uk/wp-content/uploads/2022/05/SM_Insurance_2022_v4.pdf).